 Changes to PFLAG’s name are not unprecedented.
 The original name of the organization was POG, or Parents of Gays.
 Over the years, the change in the social landscape ushered in modifications to the name, moving from POG, to Parents FLAG, to PFLAG (without mentioning friends), and finally PFLAG (where the “F” was marked to represent both family and friends).
 These changes were made to accurately reflect PFLAG members and those PFLAG serves.

 And in 2014, once again, PFLAG’s members and constituents evolved.
-For PFLAG members, the organization’s work has been inclusive of everyone on the LGBTQ spectrum, although the lack of acknowledgement for bisexual, transgender, and queer-identified individuals in the name has caused challenges.
+For PFLAG members, the organization’s work has been inclusive of everyone in the LGBTQ+ community, although the lack of acknowledgement for bisexual, transgender, and queer-identified individuals in the name has caused challenges.
 Some have questioned how strong the commitment to inclusion is if the name doesn’t reflect that commitment.
 Others—particularly in our extensive, nationwide chapter network—attempted to address the challenge by developing their own taglines or explanations for what the organization is and who it serves.

-“PFLAG members know what PFLAG is, know who we are—PFLAG is the place that is home for everyone engaged in moving equality forward for everyone, inclusive of sexual orientation, gender identity, and family status,” said Jean Hodges, president of the PFLAG National Board of Directors.
+“PFLAG members know what PFLAG is, know who we are—PFLAG is the place that is home for everyone engaged in moving equality forward for everyone, inclusive of sexual orientation, gender identity, and family status,” said Jean Hodges, president of the PFLAG National Board of Directors at the time of the change.
 “It was time for us as an organization to solidify that and ensure that the message was clear both inside and outside of PFLAG: We are inclusive and united towards this goal.”